 The two paragraphs above only concerned the worries over how Google may use the data they collect.
 Now consider how many companies are operating in the web analytics game.
 It quickly gets muddy and complicated.

-These problems are not only found with outsourced analytics solutions, but with any embedded third-party content.
-As discussed in that post, all these embedded elements also makes the website slower to load.
+These problems aren’t only found with outsourced analytics solutions, but with any embedded third-party content.
+As discussed in that post, all these embedded elements also make the website slower to load.